28left/descriptive_set_theory/ordinals.md

 # Ordinals

 It will be important for us to extend the usual counting process beyond the natural numbers.
 To give an example, let us return for a moment to perfect subsets of the reals.
 To show that every uncountable closed subset of $\mathbb{R}$ contains a perfect subset, we considered the *condensation points* of the set.
-There is another, more gradual way, to arrive at a perfect subset.
+There is another, more constructive way, to arrive at a perfect subset.
 When Cantor studied convergence of Fourier series, he introduced the **derivative** of a set:
 $$
 A' = \{ x \in A \colon x \text{ is a limit point of } A\}
 $$